-Our series is based on the premise that in some future world where all digital information is processed, transmitted and stored by a joint business and government agency, the Bible becomes one of those books banned because its content includes material that is subversive.
+Our study is based on the premise that in some future world where all digital information is processed, transmitted and stored by a joint business and government agency, the Bible becomes one of those books banned because its content includes material that is deemed subversive.

 Seven Passages – Review

-- Genesis 1:1 – Prelude to the promise: creation – Genesis 1:1 is the foundational verse in the Bible because it not only explains how the world came into being but who created it in the first place.
+- Genesis 1:1 – Prelude to the promise: creation – Genesis 1:1 is the foundational verse in the Bible because it not only explains how the world came into being, but who created it.

-- Genesis 11:27 – 12:7 – The person of promise: historical – God's promise is given a human identity within the culture and social history of the Jewish people.
+- Genesis 11:27 – 12:7 – The person of promise: historical – God's promise is given a human identity that can be traced through the history of the Jewish people.

 - John 3:14-16 – The promise revealed – The details of the promise are clearly revealed and explained.

-- Romans 6:1-14 – The promised realized – Paul explains how the promise is realized in a person's life here on earth.
-The effects of grace on those who are saved.
+- Romans 6:1-14 – The promise realized – Paul explains how the promise is realized in a person's life here on earth through the effects of grace on those who receive the promise through faith.

-- John 17:1-3 – The promise fulfilled – The seventh and final passage describes the final state of all who believed and remained faithful to the promise as they pass into the eternal realm of heavenly kingdom.
+- John 17:1-3 – The promise fulfilled – The seventh passage describes the final state of all who believe and remain faithful to the promise as they pass from the earthly to the eternal heavenly realm.